 What did you try?

-Using a LED face mask (on the blue-light setting) for three minutes every night for a week.
+Using an LED face mask (on the blue-light setting) for three minutes every night for a week.

 Why did you try it?

-I've been dealing with ongoing acne, inflammation, and lingering scarring for a few years now, and pre-COVID, every facialist I saw recommended light therapy to help clear current breakouts and prevent future ones from occurring.
-Typically, I used to get light-therapy treatments when I would go in for my facials, but I haven't been able to do that for about a year due to quarantine.
-I felt like an at-home face mask would be the next best thing, so I wanted to test out how effective the at-home versions would be.
+I've been dealing with ongoing acne, inflammation, and lingering scarring for a few years now, and every facialist I see recommends light therapy to help clear current breakouts and prevent future ones from occurring.
+Typically, I get light-therapy treatments when I go in for my facials, but I wanted to see how the at-home face masks hold up.
+I wanted to test out how effective the at-home versions would be.
 I've been experiencing more bumps and redness than usual, so I figured it would be a good time to try it out.

 How did you prepare?